balkalabs/mistercraft38droneapp/README.md

 ### About:

 This app has been developped for [Mistercraft38's R6S drone project](https://github.com/Mistercraft38/Drone-rainbow-six).
-It is meant to be used alongside [a local node websocket test server](https://gitlab.com/mistercraft38droneapp/localservertest)
+It is meant to be used alongside [a local node TCP socket test server](https://gitlab.com/mistercraft38droneapp/localservertest)

+/!\ Due to usage of cordova plugins, this app will not work on emulated browser!
+Only real device.

 ### With the Ionic CLI: